 - Get Ready.
 Wear something comfy with a pretty apron, like this one!

 - Set up appetizers.

 - Have your guests help you serve dinner!
 Or, consider using chafing dishes that can house the food and keep it warm an hour or two before your guests arrive!

-Here are some helpful websites that will give you extra tips!
+Here are some additional links/websites that will give you extra tips!